Kwang-Chu Chao

 Kwang-Chu Chao (Traditional Chinese: 趙廣緒; Simplified Chinese: 赵广绪; June 7, 1925 - October 12, 2013), was an American chemist and chemical engineer.

-Chao is the Harry Creighton Pfeffer Distinguished Professor Emeritus of Chemical Engineering at Purdue University.
-He is also the President of American Zhu Kezhen Education Foundation.
+Chao was the Harry Creighton Pfeffer Distinguished Professor Emeritus of Chemical Engineering at Purdue University.
+He was also the President of American Zhu Kezhen Education Foundation.

-Chao graduated (B.S.) from the Department of Chemistry, National Chekiang University (aka Zhejiang University) in 1948.
+Chao graduated (B.S.) from the department of chemistry, National Chekiang University (aka Zhejiang University) in 1948.
 He obtained his M.S.
 (1952) and Ph.D.
 (1956) both from the University of Wisconsin.

 Works

 Books written and edited by Chao: